-- Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of an FIM Technical Stewards' license.
-The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method. - The Technical Steward must fill in the technical card which must be signed by the rider. - After the technical control has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Director a list stating the names of the accepted riders and machines, the sound levels and weights of machines. - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred. - If the helmet is clearly defective, the Technical Steward must retain it.
+- Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method.
+The FMNR may propose the services from a special technician (acoustic engineer) if there is no FIM licenced Technical Steward available to act as SCO. - The Technical Steward must fill in the technical card which must be signed by the rider. - After the technical control has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Director a list stating the names of the accepted riders and machines, the sound levels and weights of machines. - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred. - If the helmet is clearly defective, the Technical Steward must retain it.
 The organiser must send this helmet, together with the accident and medical report (and pictures and video, if available) to the Federation of the rider.
 If there are head injuries stated in the medical report, the helmet then must be sent to a neutral institute for examination. - The Chief Technical Steward has the right to look/ inspect any part of the motorcycle at any time of the event. - All technical stewards shall be well informed and shall make sure their FMN has supplied them with all technical "updates" that may have been issued subsequent to the printing of the Technical Rules books.

-77.04 FIM Technical Delegate
+77.04 FIM Technical Director